Josephhtoo/EGL315-AY23-24/README.md

 ## How to play

+Click [here](https://youtu.be/wx2ngAvR0xs) to watch the game demonstration on YouTube

 ### Step 1: Intro Sequence
-Press on the red button to start the instrctional video, which will guide you through on how to play the game
+Press on the red button to start the instructional video, which will guide you through on how to play the game

 ### Step 2: Summoning Sequence